dupontdenis/Front-end-Projet--APIBookAuthor--/README.md

 ## Seeded data

 Running `npm run seed` inserts example authors and books into the database.
-The seeder adds these authors:
+The seeder adds some authors:

 - Jane Austen
 - George Orwell
 - J.K.
-Rowling
+Rowling ...

 To see the seeded authors and their `_id` values: